SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 - The Starfield Root CA certificate used by your Wi-Fi device to verify the AWS server is already included in the WiSeConnect 3 SDK at `<SDK>/resources/certificates`; no additional setup is required.

 > **NOTE :**
+> Support for the SNI extension has been added to the AWS SDK, ensuring it is set by the client when connecting to an AWS server using TLS 1.3.
+This is handled internally by the AWS SDK and does not affect compatibility with other TLS versions.

+> **NOTE :**
 > Amazon uses [Starfield Technologies](https://www.starfieldtech.com/) to secure the AWS website, the WiSeConnect SDK includes the [Starfield CA Certificate](https://github.com/SiliconLabs/wiseconnect/tree/master/resources/certificates/aws_starfield_ca.pem.h).
 >
 > AWS has announced that there will be changes in their root CA chain.
 More details can be found in the reference link:(https://aws.amazon.com/blogs/security/acm-will-no-longer-cross-sign-certificates-with-starfield-class-2-starting-august-2024/)